SciNim/fmu.nim/README.md

 > this will simulate during 5seconds using 0.1 second steps. it will create the file `results.csv`.

 # TODO
-- [ ] To provide: index.html as an input
-- [ ] To provide: model.png as an input
-- [ ] To provide: mode.c as a an input
+- [ ] Resolve an issue with ComponentEnvironment propagation.
-- [ ] To create: modelDescription.xml as an input
+- [ ] Manage to get it working in OpenModelica
 - [ ] To compile using zigcc providing both linux and windows libraries